 Doyle said she enjoyed Doyle said she enjoyed the hair design portion of the camp, but also had a chance to try things out like welding.
 She admitted she wasn't certain what to expect from the summer camp, but she is glad she participated.

-Started in 2014, the Build-Stated in 2014, the Build-ing Strong Girls program was offered for free by the school board, along with the support of the Ontario Youth Apprenticeship Program.
+Started in 2014, the Building Strong Girls program was offered for free by the school board, along with the support of the Ontario Youth Apprenticeship Program.

 SUhler@postmedia.com